KristinaBocharova/Project_Yandex.Afisha/README.md

-# Project Description

-This project is an analysis of customer behavior using data from the Instacart grocery delivery platform.
-The goal is to clean and process the dataset to uncover insights into customer shopping habits.
-We focus on key aspects such as customer retention, the relationship between product selection and purchase frequency, and identifying patterns in user behavior.
-By analyzing the data, we aim to understand when customers make purchases, how often they do so, and which products are most frequently bought.
+# Project: Optimization of Marketing Expenses in Yandex.Afisha

+This project focuses on optimizing the marketing expenses for the Yandex.Afisha platform.
+The primary goal is to analyze the effectiveness of various marketing channels to identify the most profitable traffic sources.
+This analysis will help redistribute the budget, increase the return on investment (ROI), and enhance long-term strategic planning.

-## Methods and Libraries Used
+## Tools Used

-### Python
+### Python Libraries
-The main programming language used for data processing and analysis.
+- **pandas** — for data manipulation and analysis.

-### Pandas
-Used for cleaning and transforming the data.

-### Seaborn and Matplotlib
-Used for creating visualizations of customer behavior and trends.

-### Plotly Express
-Employed to create interactive data visualizations.
+- **numpy** — for mathematical calculations.
+- **matplotlib** and **seaborn** — for data visualization.
+- **plotly.express** and **plotly.graph_objects** — for creating interactive graphs.